 - Registration forms are available at the VP City Hall

-- The parade map can be found here.
+- The parade map can also be found at the VPCSF website.

 The dry land boat parade is an asphalt harbor tour where 50 + vessels travel through Villa Park.
 Along the way there are neighborhood parties and kids lined up eagerly waiting for candy to be tossed overboard.
 There is a grand marshall each year and even quirky annual themes like Yachts and Yachts of Holiday Fun.